Tax-exempt municipal bonds allow LPPC members to provide electricity, fuel and supplies that keep energy prices stable for their consumers.

 Eliminate Undue Restrictions on Use of Tax-exempt Financing for Public Power Infrastructure Investment

 Restrictions in section 141(b) of the Internal Revenue Code concerning “private use” are outdated.
-Congress should update the tax code addressing private use restrictions and remove these unnecessarily restrictive limitations on the use of tax-exempt financing for public power facility investment.
-As Congress takes up tax issues in tax, energy or infrastructure legislation, LPPC will seek to reduce counterproductive limitations on public power financing.
+Congress should update the tax code addressing private use restrictions and the unnecessarily restrictive limitations on the use of tax-exempt financing for public power facility investment.
+As Congress takes up tax issues in energy or infrastructure legislation, LPPC will seek to reduce counterproductive limitations on public power financing.

 Principle: ELIGIBILITY FOR INFRASTRUCTURE SUPPORT